 Catawba is one of the country's most environmentally responsible colleges, according to The Princeton Review.
 Catawba was named again to The Princeton Review's 2015 Green Colleges.

-Washington Monthly magazine released its 2013 College Guide and Rankings in August and Catawba College is included in that publication's baccalaureate college rankings.
-Catawba is one of the institutions the magazine cites as educating students for the good of the country.
+Washington Monthly magazine released its 2016 College Guide and Rankings in August and Catawba College is included in that publication's baccalaureate college rankings.
+Catawba is one of the institutions the magazine cites as delivering the "best bang for the buck."

 Catawba's Admissions website was ranked among the most highly rated in the country, scoring in the top 100 of all sites rated.
 The site was recognized in the 14th annual My College Options® Enrollment Power Index® (EPI), an analysis of the admissions websites of nearly 3,000 colleges and universities.